 1 teaspoon minced garlic

-1 cup chicken stock or 1 cup stock made with chicken-flavored broth powder
+1 cup chicken stock or 1 cup chicken broth powder}

 1 tablespoon unsalted butter

 Put the dates on a small rimmed baking sheet and roast in the oven until heated through, about 5 minutes.
 Turn off the oven but leave the dates in there while you cook the pancetta.